mikeroyal/Perfect-Ubuntu-Guide/Ubuntu Glossary.md

 [Canonical](https://canonical.com) makers of Ubuntu Desktop and Server.

+[chronyd](https://www.redhat.com/sysadmin/chrony-time-services-linux) is a daemon which runs in background on the system.
+It obtains measurements (via the network) of the system's offset relative to other systems, and adjusts the system time accordingly.

 [Citra](https://citra-emu.org/) is an open-source emulator for the Nintendo 3DS capable of playing many of your favorite games.

 [Chiaki](https://git.sr.ht/~thestr4ng3r/chiaki) is a Free and Open Source Software Client for PlayStation 4 and PlayStation 5 Remote Play